jackgoffinet/autoencoded-vocal-analysis/docs/source/preprocess.rst

 This will start an interactive tuning process, where parameters can be adjusted and the resulting spectrograms will be saved as an image, by default :code:`temp.pdf`.
+We can keep tuning these parameter values until we're happy with the spectrograms they produce.

-Once we're happy with these parameter values, we can make a spectrogram for each detected syllable.
+If we're doing a shotgun VAE analysis, then we use these parameters to make the Dataloaders (next section).
+Otherwise, if we're doing a syllable-level analysis, we make a spectrogram for each detected syllable.
 These spectrograms should be saved in their own directories with a 1-to-1 correspondence between audio directories and segment directories:

 .. code:: Python3